-their number.
-Being 100% mobile app-free like Tracy Chapman improves your security/privacy.
+expose you when bad actors have your number.
+Being 100% mobile app-free like Tracy Chapman

 gainfully employed—with children, pets, and a great social life—when you google her, nothing

 comes up.
 She's never needed Social Media.
 But some of us do.
 And yet with billions in global

 revenue at stake, Social Networking is now all about algorithms designed to keep us hooked;

 Spending, and seeking reinforcement through both hardware and software—as the addicted

 are stupefied—businesses included.
 Quite unfortunate.
 Because, as Mitch Joel appreciates:

 “Social Media, at its core is about making whatever you're doing as shareable and findable

 as possible.
 That's what makes it social.”
 Except, all these amazing technologies and so-

 called “rich experiences” have a high security, productivity, social, and mental health